BitcoinDesign/Guide/guide/payments/receive.md

 -->

 The details required by a sender to make a payment, at minimum, is an address.
-You can think of an address just as you would an invoice.
-The receiver generates it in their Bitcoin wallet application and is presented to the sender each time a new payment is requested.
+You can think of an address just as you would an invoice, as it is only used once.
+The receiver generates an address in their Bitcoin application and gives it to the sender.
+Just as with traditional invoices, a new address needs to be created each time the receiver wants to receive funds.

+There is other contextual information about payments, like the names of the transacting parties or the purpose, that is also useful to keep and communicate.
+Remember, the blockchain does not store any of this.
+Such information can only be stored in your application or encoded in [payment links](https://bitcoin.design/guide/foundations/wallet-interoperability/#payment-links).
+After a transaction is finalized, all that will get recorded are amounts and addresses.

-We will now dive into scenarios like when receivers may have other payment details that they may want to share and friction points for incoming payments like address compatibility.
+Let’s now explore our options when receivers may have other payment details that they may want to share with the sender or store alongside the payment request for their own record keeping.
+We will also look at the friction points that can arise from address incompatibility.

 <!--
 Update glossary